Facebook tracking pixel

 Common forms include oral capsules, vaginal suppositories, injections, and transdermal creams.
 The best method depends on your individual hormone health needs.

-Side Effects and Safety of Progesterone Therapy
+What to Expect: Side Effects and Safety

 Bioidentical progesterone is generally well tolerated, but some may experience: